I want to privately rent a home

 We may be able to help you with an interest free loan to cover rent in advance or deposit.
 To access this money, you must first have had an appointment with a Housing Options Officer.

-If you have not yet had an appointment, you must complete our online Housing Options Assessment form and then make an appointment to see a Housing Options Officer to discuss your housing situation.
+If you have not yet had an appointment, you must call the council and make an appointment to see a Housing Options Officer to discuss your housing situation.
+Please go to our I'm at risk of being or already am homeless webpage.
 You must contact your Housing Options Officer once you have found a property that you would like to rent.

 If you don’t have any money saved for furniture or households items and can't borrow any money, you may be able to apply for a budgeting loan through Job Centre Plus.